Are you feeling overwhelmed all the time and do you want to find inner peace? Here are 5 practical tips to start working towards a more peaceful life.

 Sometimes, journalling isn’t enough.
 For me, that was the case.
 In order to find inner peace, I went to see a therapist to work through my traumas and learn how to understand them.
 Together with her, I went through my life history, cried, felt upset about things she said (only to realize that they were true a while later) and most of all, I healed.
 By ripping open the wounds that were hidden away for so many years, I could heal.
 And it felt good.

 Therefore, if you truly want to find inner peace and you have some traumas that you haven’t dealt with yet, I recommend you to dare to open up these wounds and heal them properly.
 It will definitely support your personal growth, believe me!

 Once I identified my traumas and all the thoughts that origin from them, I could identify my destructive thought patterns.
 I finally understood where my perfectionism and lack of self-worth came from, along with all the thoughts associated to the experiences I have had.
 This knowledge and awareness has helped me greatly in my personal growth.

 However, you don’t specifically have to go into therapy to identify your thought patterns.
 For instance, you might want to try these techniques;

 - Cognitive defusion (CDef): Step back from your negative thoughts and observe them rather than being swept up by them.
 Acknowledge that many of our thoughts aren’t reality.

-- Journalling; Again, journalling can be a wonderful tool to identify certain thoughts that continuously enter your mind.
+- Journalling; Again, journalling is a wonderful tool to identify certain thoughts that continuously enter your mind.
 When you feel upset, grab your journal and write down everything you are thinking about yourself in that moment.
 Most likely, many of your negative thought patterns will pop up in negative kind of situations.
-In this way a negative situation will contribute positively to your personal growth.
+In this way a negative situation contributes positively to your personal growth.

 Once you have identified your negative thought patterns, you might want to try out these two methods;